Cameroon repatriating 12,000 Nigerian refugees

 A multi-national joint taskforce combining 8,700 troops from Nigeria and its neighbours is being set up in Chad's capital N'Djamena to combat the militants.

-A similar-sized repatriation occurred in May from the Lake Chad islands in Niger when Nigerian authorities told residents, many of them Nigerians, to evacuate before military operations.
+A similar-sized repatriation occurred in May from the Lake Chad islands in Niger when Nigerien authorities told residents, many of them Nigerians, to evacuate before military operations.